 Brig Gas Producers

 During WWII, Commercial Motor Vehicles designed and manufactured Brig Gas Producers as an alternative fuel during petrol rationing.
-The company headed up by Sidney Crawford had 40 staff working and fitting the gas producers to vehicles.
+The company was headed up by Sidney Crawford and had 40 staff fitting the gas producers to vehicles.

-The Mail (Adelaide, SA) ran the following article on Saturday 25 May 1940:
+The Mail (Adelaide, SA) ran an article along the following lines on Saturday 25 May 1940:

-The change-over button also immediately causes the original carburetter to function normally.
-For short hauls, therefore, the vehicle is driven on petrol without altering the original performance.
-On trucks the hopper fits neatly under the tray without affecting the live load carrying area, except for a small box on one side of the tray, where the hopper is filled from the side.”
+Using the change-over button immediately causes the original carburettor to function normally.
+For short hauls, the vehicle can be driven on petrol without altering the original performance.
+On trucks the hopper fits neatly under the tray without affecting the live load carrying area, except for a small box on one side of the tray, where the hopper is filled from the side.

-Advert for Brig Gas Producers as it appeared in the Examiner (Launceston, Tas) on Saturday 1 August 1942
+Advert for Brig Gas Producers as it appeared in the Examiner (Launceston, Tasmania) on Saturday 1 August 1942